1935 Canadian federal election

 The 1935 election was also important in it saw the final demise of the Progressive Party and the United Farmers of Alberta.
+The Progressive Party, having been in gradual decline over the previous decade, did not run any candidates under its own banner.
+The federal party, always highly decentralized, ceased to exist sometime circa 1940.
+However, Liberal-Progressive Premier of Manitoba John Bracken brought the name back into formal use when he moved to federal politics in 1942; his first act as leader of the Conservatives was to rechristen them the Progressive Conservative Party.

+The United Farmers of Alberta, whose credibility was ruined by a sex scandal involving former leader John E. Brownlee, lost all their seats in the provincial election earlier that year, and subsequently withdrew from electoral politics, likewise fielding no candidates in this federal election.

 Two new movements rose out of the west, however.
-The new Co-operative Commonwealth Federation, a social democratic party, first competed in this election and won seven seats, promising social reform.
+The new Co-operative Commonwealth Federation, a social democratic party, first competed in this election and won seven seats (including Tommy Douglas' first stint in elective office), promising social reform.
 The Social Credit Party of Canada was even more successful, capturing seventeen seats on its platform of monetary reform despite winning less of the popular vote than the former.
 Fifteen of these seats were in Alberta, where the party dominated after having swept to power in a landslide less than two months before the federal vote.
 John Horne Blackmore was chosen to lead the Social Credit caucus after the election.
 The de facto leader of the national movement was Alberta Premier William Aberhart, who did not stand in the federal election himself.